Sourcing Diverse Talent at the Top of the Funnel

-In a recent survey Gem conducted at the Greenhouse Open and Talent42 conferences, 56% of our respondents cited “diversity” as the primary pain point their recruiting team is up against—a pain point that tied for first place with “sourcing.”
+In a recent survey Gem conducted, 56% of our respondents cited “diversity” as the primary pain point their recruiting team is up against—a pain point that tied for first place with “sourcing.”
 Diversity and sourcing were also cited as two of the top priorities for talent teams for the remainder of 2019—which is great news, given that 38% of respondents currently spend less than 25% of their energies on sourcing for diversity.
 22% said they don’t currently source for diversity at all.

 In the coming months, we have some deeper digging to do on the reasons behind those numbers.
 As we recently wrote about, at Gem, we’re in the process of working through our own diversity initiatives, in terms of both our company culture and our product offering.
 We recognize that the strongest diversity hiring initiatives begin at the top of the funnel, which is why our products focus on the earliest stages of the pipeline.
 After all, if you’re not sourcing a diverse talent pool, you’re not going to see a diverse talent pool enter your interview process—and it’s tough to hire talent that doesn’t apply.
 In other words, sourcers and recruiters have perhaps the most important role to play in the “D” of a company’s D&I initiatives.